evmts/tevm-monorepo/tevm/docs/index/type-aliases/BaseClient.md

 Interface for querying receipts and historical state

-Interface for querying receipts and historical state

 ### getTxPool

 > **`readonly`** **getTxPool**: () => `Promise`\<`TxPool`\>

-Gets the pool of pending transactions to be included in next block

 Gets the pool of pending transactions to be included in next block